inkblotty/SOTEC/README.md

   ** easier to edit information -- create json file with data?

 - About Section
-  * carousel linked to dropbox
+  * image carousel linked to dropbox
   * description with contact info
   * map coloration changed to grayscale